Isakon/automated_quant_pm/SETUP_GUIDE.md

 ## License

-MIT License - See LICENSE file for details
+< License > - See LICENSE file for details

 ---